Paradise Wildlife Park review for families

 When we visited:

-We braved the crowds on a hot Sunday on August 2018 Bank Holiday weekend
+We braved the crowds on a hot Sunday on a August Bank Holiday weekend.

 What age and family is Paradise Wildlife Park best for?